tuomoAhonen/Fullstackopen/README.md

 Apps hosted and running on cloud (Free tier, so might take some time to load the page):<br />
 https://pokedex-exercise.onrender.com/ <br />
 https://full-stack-open-patientor.vercel.app/ (Part11, exercise 11.20 CI/CD, which is the Patientor-app from part9 or "osa9") <br />
+Part12 about Docker is half done, but I have no time to finish it and part13 is about relational databases, but i have done the whole course with relational-database instead of MongoDB, so....